christopherdec/django-insurance-policy-api/README.md

 ```
 python manage.py migrate
 ```
-The database used by this project is sqlite3, which comes built-in Django.
+The database used by this project is sqlite3, which comes with Python.

 ## Executing the application